jobinau/pg_gather/docs/waitevents.md

 ## ClientRead
 Waiting to read/hear from the client/application.
 Two reasons generally cause high values for this wait-event
+### 1. Network :
-1. Network latency: The communication channel between the database and the application/client may have high latency.
+The communication channel between the database and the application/client may have low bandwith or high latency.
 For example, there could be too many network hops.
 Many of the Cloud, Virtualization, Containerization, Firewall, and Routing (sometimes multi-layer routing) are found to cause high network latency.
 Latency has nothing to do with network bandwidth.
 Even a very high bandwidth connection can have high latency and affect the database performance.
+   The network related waits within the trasactions are generally accounted as "ClientRead"
-2. Application response: The application side might be taking too long to respond to the database.
+### 2. Application response:
+The application side might be taking too long to respond to the database.
 For example, a transaction in progress might not be sending a COMMIT or ROLLBACK fast enough after sending the DML to the database server.

 This "ClientRead" wait-event combined with "idle-in-transaction" can cause contention in the server.

+## Net/Delay*
+Network / Delay won't always result in "ClientRead", because the network delay can affect select statements also, which are indepent of transaction block.
+This is the estimate of each session wasting its time waiting for communication outside a transaction block.

 ## ClientWrite
 Waiting to write data to client/application, Generally caused by application retriving large amount of data at ones.